 Why are they in the order they are in today?

 After researching many sources, the short answer seems to be "because they've always been arranged that way."
 When I tried to find out why they've always been that way, I didn't find a good answer, but I suspect that when the books were arranged this way, the scribes and later the editors of various translations, from their great familiarity with the content of all the books, knew which prophetic writings were spoken during what king's reign, which psalms David wrote at various times in his life, and what was happening in Acts to prompt Paul to write letters to various churches.

 Sadly, that isn't true of most of us today.
 We may love Jesus, our church, and Christian friends, but many of us don't have any idea what Amos was preaching about or when or the setting of how Cyrus fulfilled a prophecy Isaiah spoke about him 150 years before he was born.
-We can't appreciate how Jesus fulfilled many prophecies in the Old Testament or the depth of his life and sacrifice as Paul explains them because we have no idea of the Old Testament rituals and the sacrificial system he refers to.
+We can't appreciate how Jesus fulfilled many prophecies in the Old Testament or the depth of his life and sacrifice as Paul explains to them because we have no idea of the Old Testament rituals and the sacrificial system he refers to.
 We sometimes don't understand the parts, promises, problems of individual passages because we don't understand the big picture.